LaunchAcademy/pup-walk-clinic/README.md

-# Welcome to Laurnch Ablademy!
+# Pup Walks

 Note: `Before running your tests and after running migrations, be sure to run rake db:test:prepare`

 ## Part 1
-  * For Part 1 we are going to focus on building our schema!
+  * For Part 1 we are going to focus on building our schema

   Create the migrations to build a schema, and models to represent the following data and object relationships:

     ```
-    #### Students
+    #### Pups

-    * A student must have name
+    * A pup must have a unique name
-    * A student can attend many clinics
+    * A pup can have many walks

-    #### Clinics
+    #### Walkers

-    * Must have a title
+    * Must have a unique name

+    #### Walks

-    * Must have a speaker
+    * Must belong to one pup
-    * Can optionally have a description
-    * Can have many comments
-    * Can have many students

-    #### Comments

-    * Must have an asker
+    * Must belong to one walker
-    * Must have a body
+    * Must have a day
-    * Belongs to a single clinics
+    * Belongs to a single pup
 ```

 ## Part 2
   * For Part 2 we will run our specs one at a time and get our code to pass!
 Our erb templates and our routes have been pre-built... but how do we query for our necessary data???
-  * utilize pry in testing environment and in development (via `pry -r ./app.rb`) to poke around and look at our methods, associations, validation
+  * utilize pry in testing environment and in development (via `pry -r ./server.rb`) to poke around and look at our methods, associations, validation

 ## Part 3
   * Seed your development database with a Seeds file!  open up your app and poke around and make sure it works as you expect